JD Vance will get his political introduction at the RNC as Trump's running mate

-MILWAUKEE (AP) — Introducing himself to the nation, Donald Trump’s running mate JD Vance is ready to use his Wednesday night address at the Republican National Convention to share the story of his hardscrabble upbringing and make the case that it's the GOP ticket that best understands the challenges facing many Americans.
+MILWAUKEE (AP) — Introducing himself to the nation after Donald Trump picked him as his running mate, JD Vance is planning to use his Wednesday night address at the Republican National Convention to share the story of his hardscrabble upbringing and make the case that the GOP ticket best understands the challenges facing many Americans.

 The 39-year-old Ohio senator is a relative political unknown.
-In his first primetime speech since becoming Trump's nominee for vice president, he will recount growing up poor in Kentucky and Ohio, his mother addicted to drugs and his father absent, and how he later went on to the highest levels of U.S. politics.
+In his first primetime speech since becoming the nominee for vice president, Vance is expected to recount growing up poor in Kentucky and Ohio, his mother addicted to drugs and his father absent, and how he later went on to the highest levels of U.S. politics.

-It’s a story meant to connect with voters in middle America and show how Vance’s upbringing shaped his positions on issues such as immigration, inflation and drugs, according to a person familiar with the speech who was not authorized to speak publicly about it.
+Vance, who rapidly morphed in recent years from a severe critic of the former president to an aggressive defender, is positioned to become a potential leader of the former president's political movement, which has reshaped the Republican Party and broken longtime political norms.
+The first millennial to join the top of a major party ticket, he enters the race when questions about the age of the men at the top — 78-year-old Trump and 81-year-old Biden — have been high on the list of voters' concerns.

-Speaking at a fundraiser earlier Wednesday in Milwaukee, Vance also said he will use his headlining address to drive home the call for the former president to be reelected.
+Speaking at a fundraiser earlier Wednesday in Milwaukee, Vance also said he will drive home the call for the former president to be reelected.

 “The guy who actually connects with working people in this country is not Fake Scranton Joe, it’s Real President Donald Trump,” Vance said, referencing President Joe Biden.